The Sapphire Desktop Headphone Amplifier

 A simple Zener voltage regulator with pass transistor.

 A 25 VA toroidal tranformer with two 12 VAC secondaries is connected to two heavy duty bridge rectifiers to generate the V++ and V-- voltage rails that power the circuit board.
 Ideally two identical power supplies are used, one for each channel.
-The filter capacitors on the main circuit board, next to the voltage regulation circuitry.
+The filter capacitors are on the main circuit board, next to the voltage regulation circuitry.
 No additional capacitors are needed in the power supply.
+The AC line components are not shown in detail.
+The power supply chassis is normally connected to earth for safety, and the AC line is fused with a 1 A slow-blow fuse.
+The power supply can be in the same chassis as the amplifier circuit.

 The power supply.